 As an investor, your job will be to find the right locations, build or buy the properties, and make sure that they are always up to standard.
 Depending on what they are being used for, that could mean investing in cleaning services, a maintenance team, etc. However, whatever you invest will be returned to you with a profit.
 It may be worth hunting down a property management specialist to help you along the way.
 To learn more, check out my detailed article on the 4 things you need to know before investing in buy-to-let property.

-Another option for investing in real estate is through REITs, or Real Estate Investment Trusts.
+Another option for investing in real estate without buying physical real estate is through REITs, or Real Estate Investment Trusts.
 However it’s important to know that investing in REITs is more like investing in the stock market – with all its attendant volatility and risks.
 Therefore it’s best to think of REITs as a hybrid product – stock market like volatility in the price but with real estate as the underlying asset.

 How Much Can You Expect to Make in Real Estate?